David O. Dodd: Legacy

 Dodd's story has been told in the poem The Long, Long Thoughts of Youth by Marie Erwin Ward, a full-length play Boy Hero: The Story of David O. Dodd by Dr. Nancy Hendricks, and a 1915 silent Hollywood movie of which no prints are known to exist.

 A monument memorializes Dodd's hanging in MacArthur Park next to the former Arsenal.
 Dodd's grave is marked by an eight-foot marble monument, engraved "Here lies the remains of David O. Dodd.
 Born in Lavaca County, Texas, Nov.
 10, 1846, died Jan.
 8, 1864."
 Nearby is a marble scroll with the words "Boy Martyr of the Confederacy."
 David O. Dodd Elementary School in southwest Little Rock is located on land that was once a part of Washington Dodd's farm.
-A stone marker on school grounds, believed to be the place where he was captured, was erected by the David O. Dodd Chapter of the United Daughters of the Confederacy, Pine Bluff, Arkansas, and is dedicated to "Arkansas' Boy Hero of the War Between the States."
+A stone marker on school grounds, believed to be the place where he was captured, was erected by the David O. Dodd Chapter of the United Daughters of the Confederacy in Pine Bluff, Arkansas, and is dedicated to "Arkansas' Boy Hero of the War Between the States."

 In 1908 the Arkansas Division of the United Daughters of the Confederacy started raising funds for a stained-glass window in Dodd's honor.
 The window was made by the Charles F. Hogeman Co. in New York City and depicts Dodd as a Southern saint and martyr with curly blond hair, even though the only known photograph of him shows him with straight black hair.
 The David O. Dodd window was unveiled at the Museum of the Confederacy in Richmond, Virginia, on November 7, 1911, where it was displayed for several years.
 In 1988 it was found in storage and moved back to Arkansas.
 The window debuted at the Arkansas Museum of Science and Industry in January 1990, and was returned to Richmond in 1998.
 In January 2004 the Museum of the Confederacy again loaned the Dodd window to Arkansas to commemorate the 140th anniversary of Dodd's trial at the renamed MacArthur Museum of Arkansas Military History (formerly the Little Rock Arsenal).